Zach Pascal Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Season Stats

-- Pascal (12 red zone targets) has been the recipient of 20.3% of his team's 59 red zone pass attempts.
+- Pascal has seen the ball thrown his way 12 times in the red zone this season, 20.3% of his team's 59 red zone pass attempts.

-- The Colts, who rank fifth in the NFL in points scored, have attempted a pass 50.5% of the time while running the football 49.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Raiders.